 - All of the gas appliances should be carefully inspected and all of the gas appliance pilots should be relit by the propane service technician

-The Propane Education & Research Council (PERC) has created the learning modules shown here to help you learn more about consumer safety and dealing with propane appliances for everything from heating your home to cooking food.
+The Propane Education & Research Council (PERC) has created the videos shown here to help you learn more about consumer safety and dealing with propane appliances.